o-r-e/k-poi-ext/README.md

 # k-poi-ext
-Some utility methods and variables for Apache POI (can shorten code)
+Some utility methods and variables for workbooks of Apache POI (can shorten code), written in Kotlin

 # How to use with Maven